MatthewMcGonagle/TSP_PictureMaker/README.md

 # Package Description

-The name of the package is `tspDraw`.
+The name of the package is `tsp_draw`.
 It contains the following modules:

 ## dithering